Top 9 Fashion AI Tools for Design and Product Teams

 Key Features

-• Custom palette generation – Learns user preferences to suggest color combinations.
+• Custom palette generation – Learns what colors the user likes and suggests them.

 • Search by visual criteria – Filter palettes by hue, contrast, brightness, and more